noahehall/theBookOfNoah/_freshinstall.md

     - [make sure to get the guest additions iso](https://www.virtualbox.org/manual/ch04.html#mountingadditionsiso)
       - [quick overview if its been awhile](https://www.makeuseof.com/tag/virtualbox-guest-additions-what-they-are-and-how-to-install-them/)
     - [additional help](https://www.virtualbox.org/manual/ch02.html)
-  - you should be able to plugin the whitehat drive and play around
+  - you should be able to plugin the usb and play around
 - setup hashistack
   - if you installed vagrant the hashi repo is already setup
   - `sudo apt install nomad terraform consul`